Genetics of Dravet Syndrome

 What is a mutation?

 A mutation is a change in the expected sequence of nucleotides (the order of the ‘A’,’T’,’G’,and ‘C’ units) within a gene.
 This change in the original sequence of DNA may then alter the sequence of amino acids that are translated from the DNA code to build the protein.
 A mutation may cause the chain of the protein to end too early, fold incorrectly, or otherwise change the ability of the sodium ion channel to function properly.
+Often the mutations that cause Dravet syndrome severely impact the protein, so that it is either never made or is broken down by the cell.
 Dysfunctional sodium ion channels can result in improper electrical activity and seizures.

 Remember that every cell actually contains two copies of SCN1A; one from each parent.
-Usually, only one copy is mutated, a condition termed heterozygosity [3].
-Approximately 4% of the mutations seen in Dravet syndrome are inherited directly from parents, with the parent often experiencing fewer and less severe symptoms than the child in a phenomenon known as reduced penetrance [1].
-This could be because of other impacts of their personal genetic make-up, or something called mosaicism (discussed more below).
+Usually, only one copy is mutated, a condition termed heterozygosity [Brunklaus et al 2015].
+Approximately 4% of the mutations seen in Dravet syndrome are inherited directly from parents, with the parent often experiencing fewer and less severe symptoms than the child in a phenomenon known as reduced penetrance [Xu et al 2012].
+This could be because of other impacts of their personal genetic make-up, or something called mosaicism (discussed more in a section below).

-If a missense mutation occurs near a pore-forming region of the sodium ion channel, it is likely to significantly alter the ion channel’s function and cause a more severe case of SCN1A-related epilepsy such as Dravet syndrome [5].
+If a missense mutation occurs near a pore-forming region of the sodium ion channel, it is likely to significantly alter the ion channel’s function and cause a more severe case of SCN1A-related epilepsy such as Dravet syndrome [La Selva et al 2003].
 If a missense mutation occurs at a less critical location on the gene, it may produce milder clinical symptoms or no symptoms at all.
-Approximately 47% of the mutations seen in Dravet patients are missense mutations [1].
+Approximately 39% of the mutations seen in Dravet patients are missense mutations [Meng et al 2015].

 A missense mutation reported by a testing company may look like this: